 Determination of Requirements for Customer-Related Processes(7.2.1)

-The first requirement is all about a company determining what is needed to provide their customers with the correct product or service.
+The first requirement is about a company determining what is needed to provide its customers with the correct product or service.
 It’s important to note that a company may not have a standalone procedure for determining customer requirements.
 The different elements of this clause may be fulfilled through a variety of processes, including the process for receiving orders and design control processes.
 This is okay as long as each element is included and can be identified during an audit.

 Requirements specified by the customer